A perfect summer dinner...Flamiche

-Small-group cooking and bread-baking classes in Robin Collins's home kitchen at Applewood Manor.
+Small-group cooking and bread-baking classes taught by Robin Collins in her home kitchen at Applewood Manor.

 Robin's love of cooking came from her mother, Mary Grace Ritchey.
 Cooking alongside her mother and sisters for family meals — drawing on her Italian and Lebanese heritage — gave her the confidence to explore other cuisines wherever life took her.